Joan Ramon II, Count of Cardona: Biography

-Joana inherited the county of Prades and the barony of Entenza, by royal decision of 1425.
+Joana inherited the county of Prades, and the Barony of Entença, by royal decision of 1425.
 This made the young Joan Ramon a sitting peer, Count of Prades, in the parliament, already in lifetime of his father.
 It even meant that the son's rank was higher than the father's, because Prades was a more senior peerage.
 The father and son always presented themselves together in the parliament.
 The younger Joan Ramon was active in parliamentary politics.

-His father died in 1442, and Joan Ramon II inherited Cardona too.
+When his father, the 2nd Count of Cardona, died in 1441, he inherited the title of Admiral of Aragon and the title of Count of Cardona too.
 In 1445, as a belated consequence of the death of his father, he decided to renounce Prades and Vilamur in favor of his own son, Joan Ramon III.

 However, from about 1445, he also lived in retirement in Cardona, taking an abstentionist role to politics.
-When the civil war broke out in 1462, the county of Cardona was one of the loyals of don Juan the Unreliable.
-Despite of the old count's inactivity, this loyalty caused the Catalan authorities to declare the elderly Count Joan Ramon II as enemy of the Principality of Catalonia, in 1462.
+When the Catalan Civil War broke out in 1462, the county of Cardona remained loyal to King John II of Aragon.

+Despite the old count's inactivity, this loyalty caused the Catalan authorities to declare the elderly Count Joan Ramon II as enemy of the Principality of Catalonia, in 1462.